lorenzomagnino/Excel_VBA-in-Finance/README.md

 - Simulation of the dynamics with Monte Carlo and Euler method

-I share the paper that descibed with details the projects and also the EXCEL_VBA for the numerical results
+I share the paper that descibed with details the projects and also the EXCEL_VBA for the numerical results (In order to view the VBA code: open the file in Excel > go to Developer > Visual Basic)